Registration of Death

 - Death certificate

-The issuance of the permit is subject to a fee: 40 USD per document.
+The issuance of the permit is subject to a fee, which you can find HERE.

-Those applying through mail should enclose a money order made out to the name of the competent foreign mission of Hungary in the United States, and a self addressed and stamped envelope for certified mail.
+Those applying through the mail should enclose a money order made out to the name of the competent foreign mission of Hungary in the United States, and a self-addressed and stamped envelope for certified mail.